Zhang Jiansheng

-Zhang Jiansheng (张建生; born 30 December 1999) is a Chinese footballer currently playing as a midfielder or forward for Dalian Pro.
+Zhang Jiansheng (张建生; born 30 December 1999) is a Chinese footballer currently playing as a midfielder or forward for China League One club Suzhou Dongwu.

 Club career

 Zhang Jiansheng would play for the Dalian Yifang (now known as Dalian Professional youth team.
 He would go on to be loaned out to second tier club Meizhou Hakka on 1 February 2019.
 Zhang would go on to make his senior debut in a league game on 30 March 2019 against Guizhou Hengfeng in a 1-0 defeat.
 This would be followed by his first goal, which was in a league game on 29 June 2019 against Shanghai Shenxin in a 7-1 victory.

 Zhang would return to Dalian for the 2020 Chinese Super League season, however he would not make any appearances for them during the campaign.
 The following season on 8 July 2021 he would be loaned out to second tier club Beijing BSU.
 On 9 August 2022, he would loaned out again to Shaanxi Chang'an Athletic during the 2022 China League One campaign.